-Using soil that drains excess water away quickly is important.
-Fusarium develops rapidly in overly-wet environments.
+Using soil that drains excess water away quickly is important for preventing fusarium wilt.
+Wilt disease develops rapidly in overly-wet environments.
 Soggy soil or mud is the perfect place for a fusarium outbreak to strike, as a splash can send it up onto the leaves.

 Avoid watering if your soil is still damp.
 In fact, a moisture sensor is a great way to check.
-These devices are often paired with other soil testing methods as a digital unit, although there’s manual versions too.
+These devices are often paired with other soil testing methods as a digital unit, although there are manual versions too.

 Simply slide the sensor prong into the soil to the required depth and wait for a few minutes, then check the reading.
 The sensor will let you know if watering is required.